seoulai/seoulai.github.io/index.md

 ---
 layout: default
-summary: Seoul AI is the largest international Artificial Intelligence community in Seoul.
-Group of professionals from different fields meets twice per month in the heart of Seoul to discuss about AI or implement various AI applications.
+summary: Seoul AI is the international Artificial Intelligence community in Seoul.
+Group of professionals from different fields meets in the heart of Seoul to discuss AI or implement various AI applications.
+Join our interest groups.

 tags:
   [